Hockeypuck OpenPGP Public Keyserver

 3.1.
 OpenPGP Standards

 Public key material conforming to RFC 4880 is supported by the keyserver, as are RFC 6637 ECC keys.
-As-of-yet unsupported key material, such as recent Ed25519 signing keys, may be distributed by Hockeypuck, however Hockeypuck is not able to validate them yet.
+As-of-yet non-standard key material, such as v4 Ed25519 keys, may also be distributed by Hockeypuck.

 3.2.
 SKS Reconciliation Protocol